 How can a blog help other students?

-Whether it’s in-depth advice on the course you’re studying or the best nightlife spots in the local area, you’d be surprised how many students starting at your university want to hear your experiences.
+Whether it’s in-depth advice on writing assignments with the help of an AI Writer or the best nightlife spots in the local area, you’d be surprised how many students starting at your university want to hear your experiences.
 As well as helping others, documenting your uni life on a blog means that in years to come you can look back and reminisce on your years of studying and some of the funny memories you and your friends made, as well as the many ups and downs you experienced.

 Although the thought of it may sound like a bit of a minefield, creating a blog isn’t a difficult task and to help you along the way, the team at Click Consult have created A Simple Guide to Blogging, which shares some of the best platforms and plugins to use, as well as how to utilise your blog’s social media channels.